Shrine of Living Buddha: Republic of China

 After the Xinhai Revolution in 1914, the temple was renovated.
 In 1917, a plaque with "地藏大愿" (great vow of Kṣitigarbha) written by the then President of the Republic of China Li Yuanhong was hung on the architrave.

 People's Republic of China

 After the founding of the Communist State, the temple was rebuilt two times in 1955 and 1981.
 In 1983, the temple was designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 Architecture

 The Body Hall

 The Body Hall has a pagoda architecture built with stone pillars, red walls, iron tiles and a paved floor of white marble tiles.
 In the center of the eaves of the hall is a plaque, on which there are the words "The First Mountain in Southeastern China" (东南第一山).

-In the central of the hall is the seven story wooden pagoda of Kṣitigarbha with a white marble tile base.
+In the central part of the hall is the seven-story wooden pagoda of Kṣitigarbha with a white marble tile base.
 Over 100 little statues of Kṣitigarbha are enshrined inside of the pagoda.
 The gold statue of Kṣitigarbha is surrounded by many different sizes of Buddha along with Ten Kings of Hell.